 The photos and commentaries that follow show my garden at different times of the year.
 To see any of these photos at full-screen size, just double-click in them.
 You’ll note I refer to each garden by its ‘name’.
 My husband and I named the beds as a short hand way of identifying which bed we were speaking of.

 If you have a sidewalk in front of your property, then between that sidewalk and the street is a no-man’s land called the ‘hell strip’.
 Snow, ice and chemicals are pushed up on it in the winter; the sun beats down on it in summer.

-Three years ago, I dug up my 120-foot-long hell strip and planted this xeric garden.
+Because it grew only weeds, I dug up my 120-foot-long hell strip and planted this xeric garden.
 It’s a near-zero maintenance bed that offers unexpected color and texture.
 As the ‘xeric’ name implies, it is populated with drought-tolerant plants including a variety of spring bulbs, thymes, grasses and perennials.

 The second garden visible from the street is this shrub bed,’Long island’, which is designed to provide nearly four seasons of color and form.
 Beginning with the witch hazel blooms in February, the garden through a dozen different species.
 The flowers end in September, but the itea and flothergilla provide brillant foliage into November.
 This bed is a striking reminder that shrubs – especially natives – are integral to a year round landscape.

 The blue obelisk in the photo at right anchors the ‘Manhattan’ bed.
 This planting site offers three-seasons of perennials and bulbs, starting with crocus in March, a blizzard of hyacinths in late April, and then progressing to daylilies, asters and late-blooming helianthus angustifolia and, in November, the plumes of miscanthus and Yucca.